Scaling Celery workers with RabbitMQ on Kubernetes

 Scaling on queue size with KEDA

-KEDA can collect metrics from RabbitMQ because it has a specific adapter designed to integrate with it called trigger.
+KEDA can collect metrics from RabbitMQ because it has a specific adapter designed to integrate with it called trigger

-A trigger is part of a ScaledObject — a definition of how a Deployment should be autoscaled.
+is part of a ScaledObject — a definition of how a Deployment should be autoscaled.

 Let's have a look at an example.